royward/metta-wam/tests/performance/compare_algo/nqueens/README.md

-Here’s the complete and comprehensive **Markdown file** for the updated analysis, including all tables, observations, and insights.
-It is structured for clarity and ease of use.

----

-# **N-Queens Performance Analysis**

 This document presents a detailed comparison of various implementations of the N-Queens problem, focusing on **MeTTaLog**, **MeTTaRust**, **Transpiled MeTTaLog**, and **Prolog (Plain and CLP(FD))**, as well as comparisons with other programming languages like Python and C/C++.

 ---